sharvayuzade/inventory-app/inventory-management-app/README.md

 # Inventory Management App

-This repository is a scaffold for a Full Stack Inventory Management project.
+This repository is a Full Stack Inventory Management project.

 Structure follows the sample provided in the assignment: